 Born Aubrey Drake Graham on October 24, 1986, in Toronto, Canada, Drake grew up with music in his blood.
-His father, Dennis Graham, was a drummer for the legendary rock'n' roll star Jerry Lee Lewis.
+His father, Dennis Graham, was a drummer for the legendary rock 'n' roll star Jerry Lee Lewis.
 An uncle, Larry Graham, played bass for Sly and the Family Stone.
 Drake says that his mother, Sandi Graham, also hails from a "very musical" family — his grandmother babysat Aretha Franklin.
 Drake comes from an eclectic and unique ethnic and religious background.
-His father is an African-American Catholic and his mother is a white Canadian Jew.
-Speaking about his personal identity, Drake says: "At the end of the day, I consider myself a black man because I'm more immersed in black culture than any other.
+His father is an African American Catholic and his mother is a white Canadian Jew.
+Speaking about his personal identity, Drake says: "At the end of the day, I consider myself a Black man because I'm more immersed in Black culture than any other.
 Being Jewish is kind of a cool twist.
 It makes me unique."

 Drake's parents divorced when he was five years old, and he was raised by his mother in Forest Hill, an affluent and predominantly Jewish neighborhood in Toronto.
 He attended Jewish day school, had a Bar Mitzvah at age 13 and observed the Jewish High Holy Days with his mother.
 "My mom has always made Hanukkah fun," Drake recalls.
 "When I was younger, she gave cool gifts and she'd make latkes."
-Despite his Jewish upbringing, Drake says he felt isolated at Forest Hill Collegiate Institute, his virtually all-white high school.
-He has said that "nobody understood what it was like to be black and Jewish," but added that "being different from everyone else just made me a lot stronger."
+Despite his Jewish upbringing, Drake says he felt isolated at Forest Hill Collegiate Institute, his virtually all-white people high school.
+He has said that "nobody understood what it was like to be Black and Jewish," but added that "being different from everyone else just made me a lot stronger."

 'Degrassi: The Next Generation'

 It was one of Drake's classmates at Forest Hill who gave him his start in the entertainment industry.
 "There was a kid in my class whose father was an agent," Drake would later explain, adding: "His dad would say, 'If there's anyone in the class that makes you laugh, have them audition for me.'
-After the audition he became my agent."
+After the audition, he became my agent."